rsilenciario/BIMM143_github/README.md

 # BIMM143_github
-My classwork from BIMM 143 S25
+My classwork from BIMM 143 S25 at UCSD